Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 • Vitamin B12 (cobalamin)

-Another special feature of the vitamin group is that they are all very different substances both chemically and in effect.
-For example, the body can only store a few B vitamins, mainly vitamin B12 and B3.
-However, both vitamins can only be stored in small amounts.
-The body cannot store other B vitamins at all because they are water-soluble and excreted from the body.
+Another special feature of the vitamin group is that they are by no means similar or identical substances.
+On the contrary - they are completely different substances, both chemically and in terms of their effect.
+This is shown, among other things, by the fact that only a few B vitamins can be stored by the body, namely vitamin B12 and vitamin B3.
+However, both vitamins can only be stored in very limited quantities.
+The other B vitamins cannot be stored by the body at all, as they are water-soluble and are excreted from the body.
 This is why you need to take B vitamins regularly through food.

 Effects of the vitamin B complex

-All members of this complex are different, with their effects on the body and the metabolic process which are involved in differ greatly.
-Below you can read more about the many different tasks B vitamins perform to maintain your health.
+The members of the vitamin complex are all different, as are their effects in the body and the metabolic processes in which they are involved.
+Below you can find out more about the many different roles of the B vitamins in maintaining your health.

 Vitamin B1